 At the heart of Afterlife’s mission is the innovative use of food scraps from eateries around the city.
 These collected waste products serve as a fertile ground for experimenting with and cultivating high-quality mushrooms.
 This dual-purpose model ensures a resourceful cycle for food waste and contributes significantly to minimizing greenhouse gas emissions, as these food remnants would otherwise end up in landfills, generating harmful gases.

-The company prides itself on offering a transparent, cost-effective method for restaurants and other food-related businesses to manage food waste responsibly.
-By doing so, Afterlife has carved out a distinctive space in environmental conservation while providing tangible solutions for businesses eager to engage in more sustainable practices.
-Therefore, Afterlife exemplifies transforming a pressing ecological issue—food waste—into a resource for sustainable mushroom cultivation.
+The company prides itself on offering a transparent, cost-effective method to manage food waste for restaurants and other food-related businesses.
+It has carved out a distinctive space in environmental conservation while providing tangible solutions for businesses eager to engage in more sustainable practices.
+Therefore, the afterlife exemplifies the transformation of a pressing ecological issue—food waste—into a resource for sustainable mushroom cultivation.

 Meaning and History